PLUS Loan Eligibility Criteria

 Common Reasons

 Many applicants face denial of their PLUS loan application due to adverse credit history.
-This includes issues like bankruptcy or foreclosure, leading to rejection.
+This includes issues like bankruptcy or foreclosure, which can lead to rejection.

 Impact on Students